stcoats/SwiSca_Workshop/README.md

 [Workshop II](https://stcoats.github.io/SwiSca2.html) to collect data from the Streaming and REST APIs using simple scripts, to create interactive tweet maps, and to create csv files of tweet texts.

 The scripts in the folder can handle the "extended_tweet" metadata introduced in November 2017, introduced to allow users to post up to 280 characers.
+The location metadata for the mapping script is either exact point information (usually from a GPS signal) or the centroid of the "place" object (usually a city).

 There is a lot of documentation at (https://developers.twitter.com) and at the GitHub pages for Tweepy and Twarc!